Updated: September 2015

 - We love to talk about books, literacy, and reading.

-- We do not participate in blog tours to promote individual books or authors.
+- We do not participate in blog tours (see also #6 above).

 We always want to learn about new books (or books that are new to us) and enjoy filling the Reading Tub with books that parents will love to share with their kids … especially undiscovered treasures.
 Our goal is to promote reading, so literary quality and audience appeal are very important.

 Most of the books reviewed at the Reading Tub website or on this blog came from the library or our personal collections; were submitted by a volunteer reviewer (who likely got it from the library); or were an unsolicited donation from an author, publisher, or publicist.
 We very rarely request books from an author or publisher – less than 10% each year.
-[Less than 5% in 2010]
+[Less than 5% in 2010; just 1% in 2014]

-- The book must be at least nine months old.
-Our review model doesn’t work well with books that are getting buzz.
-Our books are read WITH and/or BY the audience.
-That takes more time.
-Authors and publishers of brand-new books want reviewers to build or add to the buzz.
-Authors and publishers with older books understand the long-term value of reviews that come a little later.
+- The book must be on the market at least nine months.
+Our review model doesn’t work well with books that are getting buzz “now.”
+Our books are matched to audience interests and reading level.
+Making that match takes time.
+Authors and publishers patient enough to wait for reviews enjoy the “second life” that comes with reviews that come a little later.

-- We will no longer accept middle grade or young adult fantasy.
-Our reviewers are crying “uncle,” and we’ve barely made a dent the shelves bulging with teen fantasy adventure.
+- We no longer accept middle grade or young adult fantasy.
+Our reviewers are still crying “uncle” after the Harry Potter, Twilight, and Hunger Games effects.
 We need to mix it up a little more for the reviewers.

-- We will no longer accept self-published books.
-This includes authors who created their publishing company to publish only their own works.
-I really agonized over this, because we have found some wonderful, enjoyable stories among authors who self publish.
+- We will only accept independently published and self-published books if they are (a) widely available; and (b) in at least five (5) library systems.
+I really agonized over this, because we have found some wonderful, enjoyable stories among authors who self and independently publish.
 That said, we are using the public library more and more to tackle review requests.
 Our reviewers are located all over the country and books aren’t cheap to ship or have shipped back to us so we can get them to readers in need.
-Self-published books – and even titles from smaller presses – aren’t on library shelves and are otherwise difficult to place after we read them because of quality (typos, grammar) and niche topics.
-If your self-published book is in five library SYSTEMS, then we will consider reviewing it.
+When books aren’t on library shelves and/or cannot be placed with readers because of quality (typos, grammar) and niche topics, we cannot accomplish our primary mission.

 As much as we love sharing books with kids and introducing our audience to new titles, we do not sponsor or host giveaways.
 Why?
 Books are expensive to ship.
 We want them going to the at-risk read people who need them.
 Two, our review model doesn’t offer the “quick turnaround” that publishers, publicists, and authors want for these types of events.